-- making offensive 'jokes', derogatory comments or taunts about a person's disability, racial or ethnic background, sex, sexual orientation, age and the like; - mimicking, insulting, threatening or making fun of someone on the basis of their disability, racial or ethnic background, sex, sexual orientation, age and the like; - display of pictures, calendars, pin-ups, posters, computer images (e.g. in electronic mail messages) etc. which are offensive or derogatory; - making sexist comments or expressing negative stereotypes of particular groups, for example, 'married women shouldn't be working'; - judging a person on characteristics such as religious or political beliefs, cultural practices, sex or age rather than work performance; - using stereotypes or assumptions when making decisions about a person's career; or - giving a part-time employee a negative performance review because they did not attend section meetings held on their non-work days (indirect due to family responsibilities).
+- making offensive 'jokes', derogatory comments or taunts about a person's disability, racial or ethnic background, sex, sexual orientation, age and the like; - mimicking, insulting, threatening or making fun of someone on the basis of their disability, racial or ethnic background, sex, sexual orientation, age and the like; - display of pictures, calendars, pin-ups, posters, computer images (e.g. in electronic mail messages) etc. which are offensive or derogatory;

+- making sexist comments or expressing negative stereotypes of particular groups; - judging a person on characteristics such as religious or political beliefs, cultural practices, sex or age rather than work performance; - refusing to hire a suitably qualified candidate of a certain race or cultural background and instead preferring to hire a less qualified candidate of a different race because of preconceived negative opinions about the person's race or cultural background; - Sharing racially or culturally offensive memes or jokes; - using stereotypes or assumptions when making decisions about a person's career; or - giving a part-time worker a negative performance review because they did not attend section meetings held on their non-work days (indirect due to family responsibilities).